 The nearest beach for Jake was over a thousand miles away.
 His roommates could pull from a clever prank from time to time, but getting him to a beach was not in their skillset.
 The texture of the sand felt too real on his bare feet for this to be a dream.
 He stood up, looking for anything that would tell him where he woke up.

 Jake decided his first course of action was to do an inventory assessment.
 He wore a plain red shirt and checkered red pajama bottoms.
 The only item in his pockets was his cell phone fully charged.
 With a glance, he unlocked his phone.
 There was no signal, but there was one new message from an unknown number.
-Jake tapped it.
+Jake tapped the message.

 “Welcome” was all the message read, dated for 6:30 am that day.